Lake Tahoe Kayaking Launch

-Kayaking in California’s Sierra Nevada mountains is very different from paddling the coastal waterways of Southern California.
-Towering trees, twisting, rapid rivers, and mirror lakes reflecting the faces of mountains, all in a temperate climate that allows you to experience the beauty nature has to give.
-Regardless of the season, Central California’s Sierra Mountain region is full of sights to behold.
-In an area known for being highly environmentally conscious, anyone looking to surround themselves with outdoor lovers who pack it in and out is sure to feel right at home.
+Kayaking California’s Sierra Nevada mountains is very different from paddling the coastal waterways of Southern California also.
+Here you’ve go towering trees, twisting, rapid rivers, and lakes reflecting the faces of mountains, all in a climate that allows you to experience the best of California (in the summer).
+Regardless of the season, California’s Sierra Mountain region is full of cool sights, fun hikes and great places to go kayaking.

 Kayaking in California's Sierras is a gorgeous and wild experience.
 From paddling on the Merced River out of Yosemite National Park to the crystal blue waters of Lake Tahoe, 15+ spots for kayaking and SUP in the Sierras.